rhysd/remark-emoji/README.md

 [![CI][ci-badge]][ci]
 [![npm][npm-badge]][npm]

-This is a [remark](https://github.com/remarkjs/remark) plugin to replace `:emoji:` to real UTF-8 emojis in text.
+[remark-emoji][npm] is a [remark](https://github.com/remarkjs/remark) plugin to replace `:emoji:` to real UTF-8 emojis in text.
 Accessibility support and Emoticon support are optionally available.

 ## Demo